-The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries from 1 April 2007 to 31 March 2008.
+The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries drawn up to 31 March each year.

 Other important accounting policies

 A summary of the more important accounting policies is set out below.
 The accounting policies have been applied consistently.